CryptoLeo-3000/CD-MiniProj/README.md

 Python 3

+Python Library:

-Python Library: swaglyrics (can be installed using command: pip install swaglyrics)
+swaglyrics (can be installed using command: pip install swaglyrics)

+SwSpotify (python library for fetching song data from currently playing spotfify song).

 ## How to use